 30th Anniversary of the Toxics Release Inventory (TRI) Program

-October 17, 2016, marked the 30th anniversary of the TRI Program's creation under the Emergency Planning and Community Right-to-Know Act (EPCRA).
+October 17, 2016, marked the 30th anniversary of the Toxics Release Inventory's creation under the Emergency Planning and Community Right-to-Know Act (EPCRA).

 By making information about industrial management of toxic chemicals available to the public, community members, researchers, industrial facilities, investors, and government agencies can make more informed decisions that impact human health and the environment.
 TRI also creates a strong incentive for companies to reduce pollution and be good neighbors in their communities.